 - Store wood piles well away from the house and keep covered.

-- Keep garden mulch away from the house and keep grass short.
+- Keep garden mulch and excess vegetation away from the house.

-- Ensure you have a hose which is long enough to reach every part of the home.
+- Ensure you have a hose long enough to reach every part of the home.

 - Remove and store any flammable items away from the house.